Ford Fusion Insurance Rates

 Rates are averaged for all Ford Fusion models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy More Affordable Ford Fusion Insurance
+How to Find More Affordable Ford Fusion Insurance

-The following is a summary of the material that was touched on in this article.
+Below is a summary of the material that was touched on in the above illustrations.

-• Policyholders who require higher liability limits will pay an extra $500 annually to go from a 30/60 limit to higher 250/500 limits
+• Insureds who want higher levels of liability will pay around $500 every year to increase from a minimum limit to 250/500 limits

-• Higher risk drivers who have multiple accidents or major violations may pay on average $1,570 more each year for Fusion insurance
+• Drivers considered higher risk who have multiple accidents or major violations may pay on average $1,570 more annually for auto insurance

-• Increasing comprehensive and collision deductibles could save up to $475 each year
+• Increasing deductibles can save around $475 each year

 You might have noticed that Ford Fusion car insurance companies consider a wide assortment of factors when providing customers with quotes.
 However, you can receive Ford Fusion quotes in real-time by using our free tool below.